 Perfectly themed, colored and decorated to blend into the surrounding environment — I only wished I had more than one night to enjoy resting in the lap of luxury.

-This isn’t normally the way I travel, but I could be converted easily.
+This isn’t normally the way I travel, and although I met some solo travelers in Jordan here, I’m not sure it’s the most common stop for most solo travelers..
 This entire trip through Jordan was a travel revelation, and this stay at Evason Ma’In Hot Springs was one of many reasons.

 The food at the multiple restaurants on site (I was able to try two of them), were also excellent.
 Offering regional and international cuisine, the diverse selection of dining options includes a restaurant situated on a cliff top at the edge of the Dead Sea where guests can catch a glimpse of the lights of Jerusalem and beautiful sunsets reflecting across the water, which I unfortunately wasn’t able to enjoy, but which looks amazing.